swapnilraj/THE-IRC/README.md

 ## THE IRC

-A proof of concept chat client, which helps you cross the barriers of different languages, made for [Intervarsity-Hackathon-2017.](https://www.facebook.com/events/765152773640478/)
+A proof of concept chat client, which helps you cross the barriers between languages, made for the [Intervarsity-Hackathon-2017.](https://www.facebook.com/events/765152773640478/) in which the project won second place.

-You choose your nickname and language preference at the start and from there on-wards all the messages you see will be in your preferred language.
+On selecting your nick and your language you can converse with anyone in your preferred language.

 ## Project Stack: